Amsterdam sex crimes case: Trial

 The trial started on 12 March 2012 in the Court of Amsterdam (Rechtbank Amsterdam), a Dutch court of first instance.
 It took place at "de Bunker", a strongly defended courtroom in Amsterdam Nieuw-West.
 During the preliminary motions the parents of the children were granted the right to speak during the trial (a right normally only granted to direct victims), a decision which was challenged by Miķelsons' attorneys.
 Upon the granting of the right to speak, his lawyers (Wim Anker and Tjalling van der Goot) requested substitution (wraking) of the three judges, which was denied.
 The prosecution demanded a sentence of 20 years' imprisonment, followed by involuntary commitment (TBS: Ter beschikkingstelling van de Staat) for Miķelsons and 12 years for Van Olffen.
 The TBS charge was based on a psychiatric report from the Pieter Baan Centre.
 The report was based solely on observation of his behaviour in prison, as Miķelsons had refused to cooperate with a psychiatric evaluation.
 According to the prosecution Miķelsons was "cold, calculating, refined and proud of his actions".
-Although Miķelsons pleaded guilty to the abuse, the defense demanded "almost full acquittal", stating that the search warrant for Mikelson and Van Olffen's house (and thus the photo and video evidence from the computers) had not been obtained correctly.
+Although Miķelsons pleaded guilty to the abuse, the defence demanded "almost full acquittal", stating that the search warrant for Mikelson and Van Olffen's house (and thus the photo and video evidence from the computers) had not been obtained correctly.
 On 20 April 2012, the hearings ended with the "last word" of the defendants (as is customary in Dutch criminal law).
 Miķelsons indicated that he was sorry about his acts and that he should have done more to prevent his acts from happening:

 Ik had meer moeten doen.
 U hebt gelijk, ik had de perfecte mens moeten zijn, want alleen dan had ik deze tragedie kunnen voorkomen.

 (English: "I should have done more.
 You are right, I should have been a perfect human, because only then could I have prevented this tragedy").

 Judgment in first instance

 The judgment was given on 21 May 2012.
 Miķelsons was sentenced to 18 years imprisonment, followed by involuntary commitment, while Van Olffen was sentenced to 6 years imprisonment.
 The search of the defendants’ house (in which the photographic evidence was seized) was deemed admissible and the judges considered the psychiatric evaluation in which Miķelsons was diminished responsibility asserted (a requirement for involuntary commitment) reliable.
-Neither his diminished responsibility nor his cooperation during the investigation resulted in a lower sentence, due to the nature and level of organization of his crimes.
+Neither his diminished responsibility nor his cooperation during the investigation resulted in a lower sentence, due to the nature and level of organisation of his crimes.
 Upon hearing this part of the sentence, Miķelsons threw a glass of water at the judge.

 Mikelsons and Van Olffen were further sentenced to pay fines totalling €467,000 and €365,000 respectively to the children.
 Further claims (for material damages to the parents) were deemed "too complicated" to be treated in a criminal court case, but could be claimed in a civil lawsuit.
 Non-payment would add 8 days imprisonment per child for Mikelsons and Van Olffen.